K.S.A. Chapter 21 - Article 64

 21-6416.
 Inflicting harm, disability or death to a police, arson dog or search and rescue dog.

-(a) Inflicting harm, disability or death to a police dog, arson dog, assistance dog, game warden dog or search and rescue dog is knowingly, and without lawful cause or justification poisoning, inflicting great bodily harm, permanent disability or death, upon a police dog, arson dog, assistance dog, game warden dog or search and rescue dog.
+(a) Inflicting harm, disability or death to a police dog, arson dog, assistance dog, game warden dog or, search and rescue dog or police horse is knowingly, and without lawful cause or justification, poisoning, or inflicting great bodily harm, permanent disability or death, upon a police dog, arson dog, assistance dog, game warden dog or, search and rescue dog or police horse.

 (c) As used in this section: